ConorOBrien-Foxx/Tidy/functions.md

 Calls `put(arg)` for each `arg` in `args`, separated by spaces, and followed by a trailing newline.

+# `prompt(display, hist=true)`

+Prompts the user for keyboard input, displaying the string `display`. `hist` determines whether or not the user's past inputs are allowed to be accessed.

 # `put(*args)`

 Outputs each element `arg` in `args`, depending on the type: